cocmd/website/docs/packages/creating-a-package.md

 ## Publish on the Hub (public)

-If you want to make the package publicly available, the Espanso Hub is the recommended approach.
+If you want to make the package publicly available, the Cocmd Hub is the recommended approach.
-The Hub itself is hosted on a [GitHub repository](https://github.com/espanso/hub), which contains all the available packages.
+The Hub itself is hosted on a [GitHub repository](https://github.com/cocmd/hub), which contains all the available packages.
 Let's see how you can create your own package.